19 Unique Places To Visit In Venice You Will Love

 From Medieval churches, bell towers, ancient buildings, archaeological sites, and farmhouses to long stretches of salt marshes, a.k.a. “barene”, shoals and mudflats, a.k.a.”melve,” it is an ideal eco-habitat for thriving birdlife.

 Many birds, like ducks, herons, seagulls and many more, even 8,000 flamingos, reside permanently in the Venetian lagoon.
-And the number of birds is increasing from year to year.
-It’s a natural paradise for nature and history lovers keen to explore more of Venice’s unusual things.
-Here are five less-known Venetian islands of the Lagoon worth exploring:
+And the number of birds is increasing from year to year.ย Itโs a natural paradise for nature and history lovers keen to explore more of Venice’s unusual things.
+I know that Burano and Murano islands are on most visitors’ trip itinerary when visiting Venice, but if you want to discover Venice’s lagoon beauty, adding more of the minor islands to your day trips is worthwhile.
+You will not be disappointed.

 Torcello